iplayfast/CycloidGearBox/README.md

 # FreeCAD Cycloid Gear Box
 Cycloidal gear box code for FreeCad

 This workbench will provide a working model of a cycloidal drive that can be 3d printed.
 This was done as a workbench since all parts need to be mathematically correct in shape and size in order to work.

-As well as the working model, parametric sketches of all the parts are provided.
-The sketches are provided as master sketches that can be referenced as needed in order to have the correct sizes and shapes.
-Things like adding bearings can be added as extras to these master sketches.
-In this way you can work out the gear parameters by working with the parts, and then modify as needed for your own designs.
+The goal of this workbench is to provide the broad strokes in getting a cycloidal gearbox.
+It creates all the parametric primitives for each part so you can modify them as you see fit.

 See [wikipedia](https://en.wikipedia.org/wiki/Cycloidal_drive) for an explanation.